 - Wordings: Perhaps the most crucial part of your strategy is how you phrase your promotion.
 Here’s an example:

 This message creates a sense of urgency, as well as adopts the ‘You’ attitude i.e. making the customer feel that they NEED the sale.
-If they don’t come, their favourite clothes will be bought by other customers; thus, effectively motivating them to shop.
+If they don’t come, their favorite clothes will be bought by other customers; thus, effectively motivating them to shop.

 #4.
 Focus on your window displays